Check out our VIDEO to see the awesome Catalan food we ate during our traditional meal at Sala Gran in Costa Brava.

 Catalonia is a region in Spain where food takes center court and residents live the true meaning of “eating local” on a daily basis.
 And who can blame them?

 Vegetables like wild rovello mushrooms grow rampant on the rich terroir and all varieties of seafood like prawns, clams and fish populate Catalan’s backyard waterway otherwise known as the Mediterranean Sea.

-With so many different Catalan food products, we found surprises at every meal from casual tapas at König to our multi-course meal at Michelin starred Ca L’Arpa and everywhere in between.
+With so many different Catalan food products, we found surprises at every meal from casual tapas at König to our multi-course meal at a Michelin starred restaurant and everywhere in between.
 We found a new dish or product that blew us away every day during our 23-day visit.
 Our challenge in Costa Brava wasn’t finding good Catalan food but rather not eating too much of it.

 As we pieced the Catalan cuisine puzzle together in our head, it all came together as we ate a traditional Catalan lunch at Sala Gran just outside of Pals, the historic epicenter of the region’s important rice production.
 Chef Isaac Sabria brought his 12 years of cooking in the family restaurant to our table as he showered us with some of the best food we ate in Costa Brava.

 Sabria’s dishes captured the essence of Catalan cuisine with their incorporation of local products like rovello mushrooms, duck, snails, and rock mussels.
 We ate starter after starter before we got to the main course – Nembo rice from Pals with squid and small Palamos pawns.